IrekRomaniuk/snap-plugin-collector-pingscan/README.md

 * [golang 1.5+](https://golang.org/dl/)  - needed only for building.
 See also [How to install Go language](http://ask.xmodulo.com/install-go-language-linux.html)

 ### Operating systems
-All OSs currently supported by snap:
+All OSs currently supported by Snap:
 * Linux/amd64

 ### Installation